 Tip #1- Use the Criteria to Create a Study Guide

-The CTRI Instructor Criteria makes a great study guide for instructors working through the certification process and is a key component to helping guide the learning that should be happening during the application and exam phase.
+The CTRI Instructor Criteria (in PDF download of Application Booklet on right side) makes a great study guide for instructors working through the certification process and is a key component to helping guide the learning that should be happening during the application and exam phase.

 I am going to give you instructions below to start the process of breaking down the booklet into manageable sections to tackle and master.